ergoplatform/ergodocs/docs/dev/protocol/eutxo.md

 - **Transaction Cost Predictability**: In Ergo, the on-chain action is primarily focused on validating smart contracts, resulting in significantly lower transaction costs.
 Moreover, the transaction costs are predictable, eliminating the need for gas-like mechanisms found in other platforms.

 By leveraging the advantages of UTXO and extending its capabilities with eUTXO, Ergo provides a powerful and efficient platform for building and executing smart contracts.

+## eUTXO and Smart Contracts

+In the eUTXO model, Ergo allows smart contracts to utilize UTXOs as data inputs without modifying them.
+This means that nodes primarily verify transactions rather than balances.
+In comparison, Ethereum's Account model requires nodes to check all accounts to validate the system.

+By leveraging eUTXO, Ergo enables parallel computation and facilitates non-custodial atomic swaps.
+This makes it easier to perform complex operations securely and efficiently.

+Furthermore, Ergo's Multi-Stage UTXO model, as detailed in a peer-reviewed paper, enables the implementation of Turing-complete smart contracts.
+You can find more information on this topic in [this paper](https://fc18.ifca.ai/bitcoin/papers/bitcoin18-final18.pdf).

 ## Resources